jnecamp/prob83/README.md

 ## Instructions

 1. Clone git repository onto local machine
 2. 'cd' into 'prob83' directory
-    3. Find the minimal path sum of matrix in text file with command
+3. Find the minimal path sum of matrix in text file with command using UCS (empirically verified as faster):

     '''
     python min_cost_path.py path_to_matrix_file